danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 The problems arise when these tools are considered together.
 They are often non-trivial to configure, especially when correctly configuring one depends on correctly configuring another first.
 Those are just the first twenty current tools that I could think of off the top of my head.
 I would hedge a bet that there are some sprawling, dark cornered codebases out there that use even more.
 I've worked in at least one that used eleven!

-The combinatorial complexity of stacking these tools is barrier to entry that can cause beginners to give up before they ever write a line of code.
+The combinatorial complexity of stacking these tools is a barrier to entry that can cause beginners to give up before they ever write a line of code.

 Intermediate developers will often find that they know enough to configure the tools in the first place, but not enough to fix them if things go wrong.

-Even experienced devs struggle.
+Even experienced developers can struggle.
 You'll introduce a simple version mismatch during an upgrade, then find yourself stuck, without useful error messages, hand-editing code inside `node_modules`, wondering where your life went wrong.

 These experiences encourage people towards integrated tools like [Create React App][cra] and zero configuration bundlers like [Parcel][parcel]—opting to trade some control for a lower maintenance burden.
 These are good tools!
 Time spent configuring, fixing and upgrading tools is time you could have spent ideating, creating, or solving your problem.